deckhouse/virtualization/docs/USER_GUIDE.md

 When used during virtual machine migration, the `--force` flag activates a special mechanism called AutoConverge (for more details, see the [Migration with insufficient network bandwidth](#migration-with-insufficient-network-bandwidth) section).
 This mechanism automatically reduces the CPU load of the virtual machine (slows down its CPU) when it is necessary to speed up the completion of migration and help it complete successfully, even when the virtual machine memory transfer is too slow.
 Use this flag if a standard migration cannot complete due to high virtual machine activity.

-To place the virtual machine on a specific target node, specify that node’s name using the `--target-node-name` option.
-For example, if a virtual machine should be placed on the node `production-1`:
+To migrate a virtual machine to a specific target node, specify the node name using the `--target-node-name option`.
+For example, to migrate the virtual machine to the `production-1` node, run:

 ```bash
 d8 v migrate -n project-1 linux-vm --target-node-name production-1
 ```

-Under the hood, a virtual machine operation will be created with the specific node selector `kubernetes.io/hostname: production-1`, where `production-1` is the node name.
+As a result, a virtual machine operation will be created with the specific node selector `kubernetes.io/hostname: production-1`, where `production-1` is the node name.

 You can also start the migration by manually creating a [VirtualMachineOperation](/modules/virtualization/cr.html#virtualmachineoperation) (`vmop`) resource of type `Migrate`: